CAMeL-Lab/camel_morph/README.md

 ### Configuration File Structure

 In its most basic format, the configuration file should look like the example below in order to successfully run the scripts described in this guide.
 Unless otherwise stated, variables (beginning with `$`) are double quoted strings.
+See [here](camel_morph/configs/) for a list of configuration files used.

 #### Default Configuration File